shahinislam/blog/readme.md

 # BLOG
 ## About
 This is a blog with some beautiful features and functionality.
-Home page is showing the posts from admin panel.
+Home page is showing posts from admin.
+Admin must login to create post.
+Also admin can see messages sent from user.
 User can see the posts and also can say something through sending message.<br/>
 Programming language used: Laravel Framework, HTML, CSS, JavaScript.

 ## Installation
-Run git clone https://github.com/shahinislam/blog.git <br/>
+-Run git clone https://github.com/shahinislam/blog.git <br/>
-Run composer install (install composer beforehand) <br/>
+-Run composer install <br/>
-From the projects root run cp .env.example .env <br/>
+-Keep Project in local server <br/>
+-Open command prompt in project directory <br/>
-Configure your .env file <br/>
+-Configure your .env file <br/>
-Run php artisan key:generate <br/>
+-php artisan key:generate <br/>
-Run php artisan config:cache <br/>
+-php artisan config:cache <br/>
-Run php artisan migrate <br/>
+-php artisan migrate <br/>
-Run php db:seed <br/>
+-php db:seed <br/>

 ## Home Page